HippoEug/HackTheBox/Machines (Easy)/Arctic.md

 [*] Exploit completed, but no session was created.
 ```
 Within seconds of `[*] Sending our POST request...`, it returned with `[-] Upload Failed...`.
 This apparently is an unusual, quoting IppSec that every request to `10.10.10.11` takes about 30s to return something, there is no way this exploit would know that this request failed this quickly.

+At this point, I am lost and looked online for guidance.
+The official documentation & [IppSec](https://www.youtube.com/watch?v=e9lVyFH7-4o&feature=emb_title&ab_channel=IppSec) managed to still use this `exploit/windows/http/coldfusion_fckeditor` exploit, with the use of Burp Suite.
+"However, due to the request delay to the target, the Metasploit module fails to run and must be intercepted in Burp Suite, then requested through Burp Repeater."